CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 If I were to redo this, I’d drive both languages from one runner, as that ensures that the timings are being calculated the same way and enables more accurate results.

-As a side effect of this assignment, I also learned a few other things, about nanoseconds, what 1e6/1e9 means, and how “ops” definitions affect the charts.
+As a side effect of this assignment, I also learned a few other things, such as what nanoseconds are, what 1e6/1e9 means, and more details about how different languages are compiled and interpreted.
-Also, I initially gave each function two jobs (fill array and return fib of n), but keeping a function focused on one purpose makes timing cleaner and I refactored.
+Also, I initially gave each function two jobs (fill array and return fib of n), but having a function focused on one purpose makes timing cleaner and I refactored.

 ## References